 Jackson is a relatively large city located in the state of Mississippi.
 With a population of 160,628 people and 50 constituent neighborhoods, Jackson is the largest community in Mississippi.

-Unlike some cities, Jackson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jackson is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Jackson who work in office and administrative support (11.10%), sales jobs (9.87%), and food service (8.34%).

-The percentage of people in Jackson who are college-educated is somewhat higher than the average US community of 21.84%: 27.23% of adults in Jackson have at least a bachelor's degree.
+The overall education level of Jackson is somewhat higher than in the average US city of 21.84%: 27.23% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Jackson in 2018 was $21,906, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $87,624 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.